rmpestano/jakartaee-examples/eesecurity/servlet/README.md

-# A Soteria Servlet example
+# An EESecurity Servlet example

-This example demonstrates how to use Soteria with a Servlet.
+This example demonstrates how to use EESecurity with a Servlet.